 If there is a STA with an active GCR agreement for a group address (#2136)that does not have an active Block Ack agreement, the AP shall not retransmit a preceding A-MSDU for that group address.
 A preceding A-MDSU is defined as an A-MSDU with a sequence number value that precedes the sequence number value of the last transmitted A-MSDU for the GCR group address(#2136).

 11.22.15.aa2.7 GCR Block Ack(#2297)

-A STA supports the GCR Block Ack(#2297) retransmission policy if both dot11RobustAVStreamingImplemented and dot11GCRImplemented are true or both dot11MeshRobustAVStreamingImplemented and dot11MeshGCRImplemented are true; otherwise the STA does not support the GCR service with retransmission policy equal to GCR Block Ack(#2297).
+A STA supports the GCR Block Ack(#2297) retransmission policy if both dot11AdvancedGCRImplemented is(#2029) true or dot11MeshGCRImplemented is true; otherwise the STA does not support the GCR service with retransmission policy equal to GCR Block Ack(#2297).

 The(#2138) GCR Buffer Size for a group address is defined to equal to the minimum Buffer Size field in the Block Ack Parameter Set field in the last received ADDBA.response for that group address across members of the GCR group (see 9.20.aa10).